eodms-sgdot/predict-rs/README.md

 * Copyright 2013-2015 Knut Magnus Kvamtrø (LA3DPA)

-* Copyright (c) His Majesty the King in Right of Canada, as represented by the Minister of Natural Resources, 2025
+* Copyright 2025 His Majesty the King in Right of Canada, as represented by the Minister of Natural Resources

 Licensed under